Matthew Chapter 5 Summary

 6. Who do you need to reconcile with in your life?
 What steps can you take before the next time you worship the Lord?

-7. Does Jesus actually want us gouging out our own eyes and cutting off our own hands?
+7. Does Jesus actually want us to gouge out our own eyes and cut off our own hands?
 What would be some more realistic steps?

 8. Verse 30 needs to be read in context, just like every other verse in the Bible.
 Using context clues from the verses before, what could it be talking about?
 How does lust eat away at a person in a different way than other sins?

-9. Why does Jesus' teachings about divorce (and other types of sin in this chapter) seem to go way beyond what the Lord prescribed when he gave the Law to Moses?
+9. Why do Jesus' teachings about divorce (and other types of sin in this chapter) seem to go way beyond what the Lord prescribed when He gave the Law to Moses?

 10. Read verses 38-42 again.
 According to this passage, if a person breaks into a home with the intent to harm that family, should they allow it to happen?
 Why or why not?